Muokkaa

 Side-by-side view

-The Bicep Playground enables you to view equivalent ARM template and Bicep files side by side.
-You can select Sample Template to see both versions.
-Or, select Decompile to upload your own ARM template and view the equivalent Bicep file.
+Bicep Playground allows you to view equivalent ARM templates and Bicep files side by side.
+You can select Sample Template to see both versions, or select Decompile to upload your own ARM template and view the equivalent Bicep file.

 Next steps

-To learn about all of the Bicep CLI commands, see Bicep CLI commands.
+To learn about all Bicep CLI commands at this time, see Bicep CLI commands.